benjaminion/upgrading-ethereum-book/src/book.md

 Each validator maintains two records of its balance on the beacon chain: its actual balance and its effective balance.

 A validator's actual balance is the sum of any deposits made for it via the deposit contract, plus accrued beacon chain rewards, minus accrued penalties.
 Withdrawals are not yet possible, but will be subtracted from this balance when available.
-The actual balance is rapidly changing, being updated at least once per epoch for all active validators, and every slot for sync committee particpants.
+The actual balance is rapidly changing, being updated at least once per epoch for all active validators, and every slot for sync committee participants.
 It is also fine-grained: units of the actual balance are Gwei, that is, $10^{-9}$ ETH.

 A validator's effective balance is derived from its actual balance in such a way that it changes much more slowly.
 To achieve this, the units of effective balance are whole Ether (see [`EFFECTIVE_BALANCE_INCREMENT`](/part3/config/preset#effective_balance_increment)), and changes to the effective balance are subject to [hysteresis](#hysteresis).